Palapolsamsee/aj-b-yak/README.md

 Notes

-- Browser calls now hit `/proxy/airquality/**`, which Nuxt forwards to `AIRQUALITY_API_BASE`, keeping everything same-origin so browsers stop blocking the requests.
+- By default the browser calls `BASE_API_ARI` directly, so the upstream must allow CORS for your deployment origin (or serve everything from the same domain/IP).
-- If you really need the browser to talk to the upstream domain directly, override `NUXT_PUBLIC_BASE_AIR_API`, but then you must manage CORS/TLS on that host.
+- If you want to run requests through the Nuxt proxy (e.g., to avoid CORS headache), set `AIRQUALITY_API_BASE` and point your components to `/api/proxy/airquality`, or customize `nuxt.config.ts` to expose a public proxy base.
 - Dev proxy maps `/api` to `http://localhost:8080` (see `nitro.devProxy` in `nuxt.config.ts`) for the admin/dashboard service.
 - `composables/useApiBase.ts` expects `YAKKAW_API`, `BASE_API_ARI`, `WEAK_API_ARI`, `YEAR_API_ARI`, and `GOOGLEMAP` to be defined.